Disability insurance,

 the coverage most are underinsured for.

 Your ability to earn income is the most valuable financial asset you have before retirement.
 Most people under-protect it.
-This page covers the difference between own-occupation and any-occupation coverage, what your employer's group policy actually covers, and when to buy individual coverage.
+This page covers the difference between own-job and any-job coverage, what your employer's group policy actually covers, and when to buy individual coverage.

 This is educational.
 Insurance selection is personal.
 Policy language differs carrier to carrier; riders and exclusions matter.
 An independent insurance broker who represents multiple carriers is worth their fee.
 Not financial or legal advice.

-Your employer's group disability policy likely covers any-occupation, meaning you collect only if you cannot do any job at all.
-Own-occupation means you collect if you cannot do your specific job.
-An attorney who can no longer practice law due to injury collects under own-occupation even if they could theoretically do other work.
-For high-skill, high-income workers, own-occupation matters enormously.
+Your employer's group disability policy likely covers any-job, meaning you collect only if you cannot do any job at all.
+Own-job means you collect if you cannot do your specific job.
+An attorney who can no longer practice law due to injury collects under own-job even if they could theoretically do other work.
+For high-skill, high-income workers, own-job matters enormously.

 What disability insurance is